Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## October 2022

+### 2022.10.21

+**Latency reporting**
+: The Analytics dashboard now includes a [latency tab](/konnect/analytics/summary-dashboard/), which lets you track request latency for the P50, P95, and P99 percentiles.
+P99 latency data also appears in runtime groups and on service overview pages in the Service Hub.

+: This feature is available for runtime instances running {{site.base_gateway}} 3.0.0.0 or later.

 ## September 2022

 ### 2022.09.28

 **Analytics custom reports**
 : [Analytics custom reports](/konnect/analytics/generate-reports/) are now generally available in {{site.konnect_saas}}.
 This release focuses on stability and minor usability improvements.

 : Custom reporting provides more data insights by allowing you to view data details and export data into a CSV file.

 **Runtime groups dashboard**
 : In {{site.konnect_saas}}, you now have insights into your [runtime groups usage](/konnect/runtime-manager/runtime-groups/dashboard/) across all and individual runtime instances.
 These insights help platform owners to understand the health and performance of each runtime group, which often reflects individual business units in a more federated organization.